azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 As we can see, LUIS supports a range of entity types, like regex, lists, etc.

 Finally, we can annotate our training examples.
 Numbers will automatically be detected (as it is a prebuilt type), but we need to tell LUIS, what `PizzaOrder` is.
+This is a bit tricky:
+1. First click the beginning of the entity (= the detected number) and
+1. Then directly click the last part of the entity (= the pizza type) and
+1. Then select `PizzaOrder`.
-This is a bit tricky, first click the beginning of the entity (= the detected number) and then directly click the last part of the entity (= the pizza type) and then select `PizzaOrder`.
-Then tag all pizza types inside the `PizzaOrder` as `Pizza Type`.
-The final tagging should look something like this (make sure the green line covers the whole phrase):
+1. Then tag all pizza types inside the `PizzaOrder` as `Pizza Type`.
+1. The final tagging should look something like this (make sure the green line covers the whole phrase):

 ![alt text](./images/entity_luis_taged_utterances.png "LUIS Intents")